bethMc615/movie/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Cloning and Running Project

+Clone or download a zip of this project.
-From within the project directory, you can run:
+From within the project directory, run:

+### `npm install`

+Installs the projects dependencies.

 ### `npm start`